Army Reserve Officers’ Training Corps

 Guaranteed Reserve Forces Duty (GRFD) and Dedicated Army National Guard (ARNG) Scholarships

 The GRFD and Dedicated ARNG scholarships are two- and three-year scholarships available for members of the Army Reserve (AR) and Army National Guard (ARNG) who desire to commission in the Reserve Forces.
 Applicants must join or be members of the AR or ARNG and participate in the Simultaneous Membership Program (SMP) as a cadet.
 Scholarships are awarded on a competitive basis.
 Students apply for this scholarship during the spring semester of their freshman or sophomore year.
-To be eligible, a student must have four to five semesters remaining until graduation.
 Contact the Army ROTC enrollment officer at 303-492-3549 for more information.

 ROTC Course Credit